GuadaMongeBarale/GuadaMongeBarale/README.md

-"Si no  lees no pasa nada, si lees pasa mucho"
+"Si no  lees no pasa nada, SI LEES PASA mucho"